tailhook/ciruela/doc/config/directory.rst

    Master key is always allowed to upload and download contents.
 So if no ``upload-keys`` specified the master key is only way to upload files there.

+.. index:: pair: auto-clean; Directory Config
+.. describe:: auto-clean

+   (default ``false``) Enable cleanup of this directory.
+Every directory up to ``num_levels-1`` is a separate directory to do cleanup according to ``keep-*`` rules.

+.. index:: pair: keep-list-file; Directory Config
+.. describe:: keep-list-file

+    (optional) Read the file for a list of subdirs to keep in this directory.
+    It's needed to keep external system(s) in sync with expections.

+    The file is a directory name per line.
+If `num-levels` > 1, then the path of a directory (``dir1/dir``) per line should be specified.
+    Intermediate directories are ignored in this case (empty intermediate directories are cleaned when empty).

+    Currently, we use the file to skip cleanup of the subdirectories.
+But we will also download the images in the list if new record appears.

+    Only used when `auto-clean` is enabled.

+.. index:: pair: keep-min-directories; Directory Config
+.. describe:: keep-min-directories

+    (default ``2``) Minimum number of recent subdirectories to keep for this directory.

+    Only used when `auto-clean` is enabled.

+.. index:: pair: keep-max-directories; Directory Config
+.. describe:: keep-max-directories

+    (default ``100``) Maximum number of recent subdirectories to keep for this directory.

+    Only used when `auto-clean` is enabled.

+.. index:: pair: keep-recent; Directory Config
+.. describe:: keep-recent

+    (default ``2 days``) Keep directories uploaded within this number of days.
+Recent directories can be cleaned if there are more than ``keep-max-directories`` of them.
+And older directories are left only if there are less than ``keep-min-directories`` ones which are more recent than ``keep-recent`` setting.

+    Note: we track recency of the directory not by upload timestamp on this specific machine, but by timestamp used in signature which is created when upload was first initiated into a cluster.